Virginia Land For Sale

 Sorry, no posts matched your criteria.

-The first settlers who came to Virginia in Colonial days were planters, George Washington and Thomas Jefferson being the most famous.
+The first settlers who came to Virginia in Colonial days were planters, George Washington and Thomas Jefferson is the most famous.
 Agriculture is still the dominant use of Virginia land although the amount of cropland in the Old Dominion has been steadily declining.
 The average Virginia farm still covers 171 acres and parcels many times larger still hit the market.

 This agrarian lifestyle is foreign to most of the residents of Northern Virginia, which contains six of the highest-income counties in America and the single richest town, Great Falls.
 Undeveloped land here is typically secluded on private estates and horse farms.

 Waterfront territory is best hunted in the Northern Neck and the Virginia Eastern Shore on either side of the Chesapeake Bay.
 The Hampton Roads area where the bay meets the Atlantic Ocean is the most populous region of the state, with an assist from the largest concentration of military bases of any metropolitan area in the world.